-Kundalini Yoga should be learned under the guidance of a qualified teacher.
+Yoga should always be learned under the guidance of a qualified teacher.
 For those of you who have been attending classes, these tips will help you to refine some of the yogic techniques taught in class.
-There is now a lot of information and misinformation available online and I have written these notes with the aim of clarity and authenticity.

 BREATH OF FIRE

-Breath of Fire is one of the key breath techniques in Kundalini Yoga that has many benefits including cleansing the body of toxins, strengthening the nervous system, and boosting the immune system.
+Breath of Fire is a key breath technique used in Kundalini Yoga.
+It has many benefits including cleansing the body of toxins, strengthening the nervous system, and boosting the immune system.

 The best way to learn Breath of Fire is in class or 1 to 1 with a qualified and experienced Kundalini Yoga teacher.
-For those who are already using Breath of Fire and would like to check if you are doing it correctly and to perfect it, then follow this link to see Guru Prem Singh, a very respected and experienced Yogi, demonstrate the technique; Breath of Fire Guru Prem Singh
+For those who are already using Breath of Fire and would like to check if you are doing it correctly and to perfect it, the basic essentials for the technique can be found here BREATH OF FIRE

 Meditation is a process.
 By involving our mind in the process of meditation we can correct mental patterns that prevent us from fulfilling our potential and being happy / contented.